-In 2013, the Company plans to continue its drill program in hopes to expand the recently released preliminary resource estimate and to continue outlining the potential of the Ixtaca Zone, Ixtaca North Zones and Northeast Extension.
+The Company plans to continue its drill program in hopes to expand the preliminary resource estimate and to continue outlining the potential of the Ixtaca Zone, Ixtaca North Zones and Chemalaco Zone (Northeast Extension).
 Drilling is also planned on other targets on the property that have the potential for vein mineralization similar to that of the Ixtaca zone.
 Further metallurgical work and preparation of a Preliminary Economic Analysis are also planned.
 This program will be funded and managed by the Company.